 - In a large skillet, melt the butter and then add the sausage to brown.
 Break the sausage up with a spoon into crumbles.

 - About halfway through browning the sausage, add in the onions and celery.
-Cook until the onions and celery have softened and the sausage is browned through, about 5 more minutes, then stir in the roasted red peppers.
+Cook until the onions and celery have softened and the sausage is browned through, about 5 minutes.

-- Pour in the broth and bring to a simmer.
-Simmer for 1o minutes and then remove from the heat.
+- Pour in the chicken broth and bring to a simmer.
+Simmer for 5 minutes and then remove from the heat and let cool.
+At this point: taste for seasonings and then add the salt and pepper if needed.

-- Add the toasted bread cubes and the beaten eggs to a large bowl.
-Pour the sausage mixture over the bread cubes, add in the salt and pepper and Italian seasoning and stir until all the bread is coated withe the broth.
+- Add the bread cubes and the beaten eggs to a large bowl.
+Toss the bread cubes with the eggs to coat.

-- Add a mozzarella balls to the center of each muffin, then add more stuffing to the top.
+- Butter (or spray) 2 pans.
+Fill each cup with 1/4 cup of the stuffing mixture.
+Add a few mozzarella balls to the center of each muffin, then add another 1/4 cup of stuffing on top, pressing down to seal together.

-- Bake for 25 minutes for a jumbo muffin tin (15 minutes for a regular size muffin tin) then remove from the oven to let cool for 5 minutes.
+- Bake for 25 minutes then remove from the oven to let cool for 5 minutes.

-- Remove from the muffin tin and serve.
+- Remove from the muffin pan and serve.

 Recipe Notes